Gully Boy: Plot

-Murad Ahmed, a final year college student, lives in the Dharavi slums of Mumbai.
-His abusive father, Aftab Shakir Ahmed, brings home a much younger second wife, much to the chagrin of the family.
-Murad nurtures a fascination for rap music.
-His longtime and overly possessive girlfriend Safeena Firdausi is training to be a surgeon and routinely meets him in secret.
+Murad Ahmed, a final-year university student, resides in the Dharavi slums of Mumbai.
+His domestic life is highly turbulent; his abusive father, Aftab Shakir Ahmed, brings home a much younger second wife, causing severe friction within the household.
+To escape his bleak reality, Murad nurtures a deep passion for rap music.
+He is also in a long-term relationship with Safeena Firdausi, an overly possessive medical student training to be a surgeon, with whom he routinely meets in secret due to strict familial constraints.